 This is a good time to revisit questions that nag at the backs of our minds: How does history help?
 What does teaching about long-ago people and events have to do with the present?

 I do worry that even many of those who teach history confuse it with the past, and that sites and Facebook pages aimed at teachers focus so much on trivia.
 Just because something happened in the past does not make it history: History is not an attic full of colorful and quaint items to amuse us.
-That’s why I don’t post lots of “fun” factoids on my Facebook page, even though I expect both would make me popular.
+That’s why I don’t post lots of “fun” factoids on my Facebook page, even though I expect doing so would make me popular.
 I don’t do it because, as an academic historian, that’s not what I’m about.
 Rather, I am interested in encouraging people to seek out context through reading, and thus to think historically.

 Why?
 Because those who are most deeply informed about Nazism and the story of race in America are also the most appalled by what happened this weekend.
 The swastika is such a poisonous and dangerous symbol that it is banned in Germany: In a small footnote to Charlottesville, a drunk American tourist in Germany was beaten up this weekend after throwing the Hitler salute.